JorgeAngel/jorgeangel.github.io/_pages/about.md

   - /about.html
 ---

-I'm as postdoctoral research fellow at the Colorado State University working within the lab of Prof. Steven Simske.
+I'm a postdoctoral research fellow at the Colorado State University working within the lab of Prof. Steven Simske.

 My current research consists in the development of data-driven solutions for identifying and disrupting operations of illicit supply networks.